CESARKODIAK/commands/DOSSIER.md

 A revolution will break loose.
 Soon every English speaker will be able to completely control their devices via voice.
 People will realize that by giving their devices commands, they are actually programming them.
 Now imagine you could not only say “remind me to take out the trash next Sunday”, but also complicated sequences like:
 ``
-Here is what you do when I enter my office
+Here is what you do when I enter my office.
-You switch on the coffee machine
+You switch on the coffee machine.
-You request the status report from all employees who haven't submitted the status report Voluntarily.
+You request the status report from all employees who haven't submitted the status report yet.
 ``
 < Replace this example >